 - Reverse engineering: Track the top referral link sources of first- and second-page competitors using a backlink tracking tool such as Ahrefs, RankWatch, SEMrush, Majestic & Moz, and so on.

-Pressfarm’s distribution strategy – for both the guest posts and the other content – is designed to boost your online visibility and make it easier for your target audience to find you through organic searches.
+Pressfarm’s distribution strategy is designed to boost your online visibility and make it easier for your target audience to find you through organic searches.

 3) Zero in on target blogs

-- Quality metrics: Several technical factors contribute to companies’ ability to target the most valuable publishers for guest blogging.
+- Quality metrics: Several technical factors contribute to a company’s ability to target the most valuable publishers for guest blogging.
 The top three metrics that help identify the quality of a blog are Google Page rank, domain authority, and Alexa score.

 - Single out seasoned blogs: The blog should also be relevant to your niche, attract qualified traffic, and have genuine subscribers.